Conscription in Taiwan: Statutory framework

 Military service is defined as a duty of citizens in the Article 20 of the Constitution of the Republic of China: "The people shall have the duty of performing military service in accordance with law."
 The Act of Military Service System (兵役法) and the Enforcement Act of Act of Military Service System (兵役法施行法) provide details of the country's military service system and procedures to conduct conscription in Taiwan.

-In the regulations, the conscription is handled jointly by the Ministry of the Interior and the Ministry of National Defense.
+In the regulations the conscription is handled jointly by the Ministry of the Interior and the Ministry of National Defense.
 The National Conscription Agency was created under the Ministry of the Interior in 2002 to administrate the conscription in Taiwan.

 Types of military service

-In accordance with the Law, male citizens achieved conscription age on the next January 1 after his 18th birthday.
+In accordance with the Law, male citizens achieved conscription age on the next 1 January after his 18th birthday.
 Conscription age male citizens are required to report its basic profiles the and attend conscription physical examination.
 Qualified conscription age male citizens may serve in the following types of military service to fulfill the statutory obligation.

 After completing the service period required by law, the conscription age male citizens are transformed into military reserve force.
-Male citizens performed Standing Soldier Service has their conscription age end and discharged in the next January 1 after their 36th birthday.
+Male citizens performed Standing Soldier Service has their conscription age end and discharged in the next 1 January after their 36th birthday.
 However, male citizens performed in Reserved Officer and Non-Commissioned Officer Service has their conscription age end and discharged until they turned 50 in age.

+In 2023, Taiwanese Ministry of the Interior estimated that the Research and Development Substitute Service program contributed NT$100 billion (US$3.19 billion) in value annually to the companies and organizations involved.